5gmetadmin/vnfdescriptors/README.md

     osm nspkg-repo-list (list NS packages from OSM repositories) osm nspkg-repo-show --repo 5gmeta-osm helloworld_ns (shows a specific NS package in a repo) osm nspkg-create --repo 5gmeta-osm helloworld_ns (onboards a package from a repo into OSM)

+## Adding descriptors to the repository

+To upload a new descriptor follow the next steps:
+- Clone the repository
+- Add the source code of the descriptor in [descriptors](https://github.com/5gmetadmin/vnfdescriptors/tree/main/descriptors) folder
+- "osm package-build descriptors/<PACKAGE_NAME>"
+- "osm repo-index --origin descriptors/ --destination repository/"
+- Push the changes to the repository